LePingKYXK/PDB_cleaner/README.md

 ATOM     25 <b>HD22</b> LEU A   2       8.646  19.648 132.798  1.00 25.60           H
 ATOM     26 <b>HD23</b> LEU A   2       7.588  20.475 133.648  1.00 25.60           H
 </pre>
-In this case, I added a new option in my PDB_cleaner script enabling the users to choose whether remove all hydrogen atoms or not.
+**Improvement (Nov.
+16, 2017)** In this case, I added a new option in my PDB_cleaner script enabling the users to choose whether remove all hydrogen atoms or not.

 ## How to run this script
 This script can be run in both Linux and Windows system.
 The command is shown below,